phillmv/okayfail.com-old/_posts/2013-10-22-instagram-fun-profit.md

 [^instasob]: Without any advance notice, he put my name on the facebook event and the event listings he got into the alt-weeklies, and by then it was too late for me to wuss out.

-[^instalol]: Me: "Would it be cool if they came straight in?", Extremely Nice Bouncer Guy: "Dude, it's your party."
+[^instalol]: Me, pointing: "Would it be cool if they came straight in?", <br/>Extremely Nice Bouncer Guy: "Dude, it's your party."